krasun/BattleBalancer/README.md

 # Battle Balancer

 Balancer finds and balances two teams for ["World of Tanks"](http://worldoftanks.ru/).
-This application is written for qualification round of ["UA Web Challenge 2014"](http://uawebchallenge.com/).
+This application was written for qualification round of ["UA Web Challenge 2014"](http://uawebchallenge.com/).

 ## Installation and configuration